integrate-your-mind/laptop/README.md

 # Macbook Boilerplate Development Environemnt
 ---
-- For now this is manual.
+- For now this is like a manual.
 You will need to go through all of this documentation to configure properly.
 - I will add an ./install.sh script in the future
 #### Unlike most automated installs, this one requires you to go through everything yourself.
 Here I have laid out the articles in more or less a linear order.
 ##### Have Fun.
 Vim on.